MSGW2018/A6/education/limitations.md

 # LIMITATIONS

-Despite its numerous advantages, OER are still in the early adoption stage.
-The srepad of their usage is still slowed by a series of factors.
-The main limitations that open education faces nowadays are the following:
+Despite its numerous advantages, Open Educational Resources are still in the early adoption stage due to the fact that its development and promotion is often motivated by a desire to provide an improved educational paradigm.
+Moreover, we need to know that the srepad of their usage is still slowed by a series of factors.
+In this way, the main limitations that open education faces nowadays are the following:

 1. Quality issues
 - Since many OER repositories allow any user to create an account and post material, some resources may not be relevant and/or accurate.